 Investigating the post-release support needs of African-Australians who have been imprisoned in Victoria

-The number of African-Australians in contact with the Victorian justice system has been increasing in the last five years.
-However, little is known about the imprisonment experiences and post-release reintegration needs and resettlement outcomes of this cohort.
+The number of African Australians in contact with the Victorian justice system has been increasing since the mid-2000s.
+Little is known, however, about the imprisonment experiences and post-release needs and outcomes of this group.

 Dr Diana Johns [School of Social and Political Sciences]

 Professor Karen Farquharson [School of Social and Political Sciences]

 Dr Greg Armstrong [Melbourne School of Population and Global Health]

 The Reintegration and Resettlement of African Australians Released from Prison: Towards an Ubuntu Framework of Support report was officially launched on Friday 13 March 2020 as part of the Borders, Identities and Belonging in a Cosmopolitan Society Conference.

 Download: Download the Research Report (PDF)

 For information about this project, please contact: